 Upon course completion, students will earn the WFR certification, valid for two years (with a one year grace period), and a CPR/BLS plus AED certification, also valid for two years.

-This Course will be hosted at the Moab Valley Inn, Moab, Utah, the gateway to Arches and Canyonlands National Parks
+This Course will be hosted at the National Ability Center in Moab, Utah, the gateway to Arches and Canyonlands National Parks

 The materials below above are covered via online and in person didactic lecture, small group discussion, practical skills sessions, and live scenarios.
 Each topic will describe pathology, treatment, prevention, and provide evacuation guidelines necessary for high quality patient care.
 This curriculum is continually reviewed for best practice and the most up to date guidelines.

 The WFR curriculum includes, but is not limited to topics such as: